-As they become more accessible, branded art installations have emerged as a marketing strategy for successful companies, allowing for a route away from the anxiety that capitalism sometimes evokes through its relationship with the arts.
+As they become more accessible, branded art installations have emerged as a marketing strategy for successful companies (see also how brands use experiential marketing successfully).
+This has allowed them to build a new route away from the anxiety that capitalism sometimes evokes through its relationship with the arts.
 In this unique capacity, branded art installations create a new sphere for advertising and bring about fresh questions that linger in the brand’s legacy and in the minds of the artist and consumer during the creation process.

 An entrancement takes place as the consumer circles these installations, be they site-specific, immersive or large-scale pieces – branded art installations become an arena for reflection and meditation in accordance with the design.
 Branded art installations provoke thoughts and questions while also evoking a mood or feeling that fits the chosen setting, epitomizing modern takes on what installation art means for the audience.
 This is the first step in the meeting between consumer and brand; as they direct their senses through a branded art installation, the consumer decides whether it provokes their awareness or completes a thought on an issue.